carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

       - They are assigned **Access Key ID & Secret Access Keys** when first created => You can get to view these once.
 If you lose them, you have to regenerate them.
       - In order for a new IAM user to be able to log into the console, the user must have a password set
   - `Groups` are a collection of users, and cannot contains other groups.
 Groups allow you to define permissions for all the users within it.
-    - You cannot identify a user group as a `Principal` in a resource-based policy because groups relate to permissions, not authentication, and principals are authenticated IAM entities
+    - IMPORTANT: You cannot identify a user group as a `Principal` in a resource-based policy because groups relate to permissions, not authentication, and principals are authenticated IAM entities
   - `Roles`
     - Types of Roles
       - `Service Roles` (To assign permission to AWS Resources), specifying what the resource (such as EC2) is allowed to access on another resource (S3).